Economics and Business

 - prof. Gregor Gorjanc, University of Edinburgh, UK

-Research projects: Gregor uses genetics and breeding to improve populations in diverse settings.
-For example, (a) to increase the production of food, feed, and fibre in agriculture, aquaculture and forestry, (b) to study and remove genetic defects in companion animals, and (c) to manage populations in the wild or captivity.
-Gregor is specifically interested in: (i) applied genetics and breeding, (ii) design and optimisation of breeding programs, (iii) methods for population and quantitative/statistical genetics and breeding, and (iv) analysis of complex traits to unravel their biological basis.
+Research projects: Gregor uses data science, genetics/genomics and breeding to manage and improve populations in diverse settings.
+For example, (a) to increase the efficiency of producing food, feed, and fibre, (b) to study and remove genetic defects in companion animals, and (c) to protect diversity of populations in the wild or captivity.
+Gregor is specifically interested in: (i) applied genetics and breeding, (ii) design and optimisation of breeding programs, (iii) methods for population and quantitative/statistical genetics/genomics and breeding, and (iv) analysis of complex traits to unravel their biological basis.

 Medicine and Dentistry